jayu1023/File_Fetcher_in_flutter/README.md

 # File Fetcher Example in Flutter

-A new Flutter project wiht example of fetching file from device using flutter without any use of package .
+A new Flutter project with example of fetching file from device using flutter without any use of package .

 ## Getting Started